dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 ### The Challenge: Breaking the Analytical Bottleneck

 The enterprise is currently tethered to an **on-premise ERP monolith** that was designed for transactional stability, not modern analytical scale.
-This legacy architecture forces business intelligence queries to compete with real-time operations for the same hardware resources, creating a performance bottleneck that degrades OLTP performance, risking system instability and downtime during peak high-volume retail periods.
+This legacy architecture forces business intelligence reporting queries to compete with real-time operations for the same hardware resources, creating a performance bottleneck that degrades OLTP performance, risking system instability and downtime during peak high-volume retail periods.

 To unlock the next phase of growth, leadership is pivoting to a **Hybrid-Cloud integration strategy** to migrate and synchronize transactional data into a **unified cloud data lakehouse**.
 By decoupling analytical workloads from the on-premise core, the enterprise aims to: